PeterMulhair/HbxFinder/README.md

 ## Usage

-HbxFinder is a collection of python script that is currently run with a string of commands.
+HbxFinder is a collection of python scripts that is currently run with a string of commands.

 ### Step 1: Run initial broad tBLASTn search